Financial-Times/sso-support/_posts/2016-07-19-user-guide-p2p-idp.md

 Here's how you can view FT content directly on [www.ft.com](www.ft.com), on our latest news site [www.next.ft.com](www.next.ft.com) or via an external FT article e.g. an email link or tweet.

-  1) Providing you’re not already logged in to your FT account you’ll reach a barrier page, click sign in and you will be directed to this page
+  1) In order to log in via SSO you will need to log out of FT.com initially.
+Providing you’re not already logged in to your FT account you’ll reach a barrier page, click sign in and you will be directed to this page

 ![FT Login Page](/sso-support/assets/images/login-page.png)

   2) Enter your email address but leave the password field blank and click ‘Sign in’

-  3) You'll be re-directed to your chosen FT article*
+  3) You'll be re-directed to your chosen FT article

-_*(If you’re not signed in to your company’s account on your device/browser, before being directed to your chosen FT article, you'll be taken to your company's identity provider sign in page and asked to enter your work username AND password (Please note: not your FT password) You will then be logged into your FT account and taken back to the content you selected._
+  3A) You may be re-directed to your company's sign-in page; if you're not already logged in, and asked to enter your work username and password.
+(Please note: not your FT password).
+You will then be logged into your FT account and taken back to the content you selected.

-_*(You will need to follow the SSO login process for each different device and/or web browser what you wish to access FT content.
-E.g. If you are signed in on Firefox, this will not log you in on a Chrome web browser._
+  3B) You will need to follow the above SSO login process for each different device and/or web browser what you wish to access FT content.
+E.g. If you are signed in on Firefox, this will not log you in on a Chrome web browser.

 # Notes
 * The new FT Single Sign On feature is currently only available on  [www.ft.com](http://www.ft.com) or our new website [next.ft.com](https://next.ft.com)